VIP-SMUR/24Fa-Neuroarchitecture/README.md

 ### 4. Introduction to Covidence

 Covidence is the platform we will use for conducting the literature review.
+You should have received an invite with access to Covidence.
+Please check your emails.
 Website: https://www.covidence.org/

 #### Tasks: